moto-timo/opkg/docs/MAINTAINING.md

 	git push yocto v${VERSION}
 	```

-9. Make an announcement to the opkg-devel mailing list that the new release is available.
+9. Make an announcement to the opkg mailing list that the new release is available.
 Include the release notes in the email.

 10. Prepare an upgrade commit for the [OE-core opkg recipe](https://git.openembedded.org/openembedded-core/tree/meta/recipes-devtools/opkg).
 Once the source tar is available on the download mirror, upstream the recipe upgrade with the OE-core mailing list.